khilo619/signbridge/README.md

 - **FastAPI Inference Service**
   - The primary deliverable is the `api.sign_full` application, which serves the 87.6% accuracy model.
-  - The `api.sign_demo` application is an experimental alternative and not the focus of the main deployment.

 - **Experimental Notebooks**
   - The repository contains notebooks for sign-to-text and speech-to-text as exploratory work.
 These are not part of the deployed application.